jdiericks/Lara-Teams/readme.md

-## Laravel Teams (B2)
+## BSquared (B2)

-Teams is an application for small companies to manage their business.
+BSquared is a basic application built for small businesses to manage their companies.
+Built with Laravel and Material UI Lite.